 I failed to give credit to the photographer of the personal picture in the Art Marketing Action newsletter.

 The photographer who made Megan Flaherty, Libby Hintz, and me look so good was Pat D’Aversa.

-I know better than this – especially since I had just taught about the importance of credit lines in the Long Island workshop that Pat attended!
+I know better than this – especially since I had just taught about the importance of credit lines in the

 It’s awful to wake up the day after an opening, workshop, or art show and think of all the photos you wish you had taken.
 Make a plan to shoot the photos you’ll wish you had later.